-In my experience, the majority (or, at least, a huge minority) simply don’t know how to do it right.
-In some cases you even see learners on lessons doing it wrong, no doubt because they’re being taught the “12 o’clock rule” (take a look at this additional article about the Nuthall Roundabout in Nottingham (on the now-closed Chalfont Drive test centre route list, but still on the new Beeston one)).
+In my experience, the majority (or, at least, a huge minority) simply don’t know how to do roundabouts properly.
+In some cases you even see learners on lessons doing it wrong, no doubt because they’re being taught the “12 o’clock rule” (take a look at this additional article about the Nuthall Roundabout in Nottingham.

 What am I supposed to be checking for in my left mirror?

-When you leave a roundabout, and particularly when you are turning right and are in the lane closest to the island, you will have to move back into the left lane in order to take your exit.
-Someone else might be in that lane, so a mirror check (and possibly a quick sideways glance, though not a full blind spot check) should be done to make sure it’s safe.
-It is quite possible to fail your driving test if you don’t do this properly and someone is next to you.
+On smaller roundabouts, when you leave it – and particularly when you are turning right and are close to the island – you will usually have to move to the left in order to take your exit.
+Someone else might be on your left, so a mirror check (and possibly a quick sideways glance, though not a full blind spot check) should be done to make sure it’s safe to move over.
+It is quite possible to fail your driving test if you don’t do this properly, especially if someone is next to you.

 What do I do if I’m leaving a roundabout and there is traffic on my nearside?